 We account for ordinary shares subject to possible redemption in accordance with the guidance enumerated in ASC 480 "Distinguishing Liabilities from Equity".
 Ordinary shares subject to mandatory redemption are classified as a liability instrument and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders' equity.
 The Company's ordinary shares feature certain redemption rights that are considered by the Company to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, at March 31, 2022 and December 31, 2021, the ordinary shares subject to possible redemption in the amount of \$204,102,000 are presented as temporary equity, outside of the shareholders' equity shares.
+Accordingly, at June 30, 2022 and December 31, 2021, the ordinary shares subject to possible redemption in the amount of \$204,371,729 and \$204,102,000, respectively, are presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheets.